 PROVIDE INCENTIVES FOR MOTIVATION

-The SAS Institute provides subsidised Montessori child care, unlimited sick time and a free health care centre for it’s employees, making it hugely attractive to potential candidates and explaining why few leave.
-While many business, especially SMEs, are not in a financial position to provide such enticing incentives, even small gestures such as remote working once a week or funding for further education, can have a positive effect on staff retention.
+The SAS Institute provides subsidised Montessori child care, unlimited sick time and a free health care centre for its employees, making it hugely attractive to potential candidates and explaining why few leave.
+While many businesses, especially SMEs, are not in a financial position to provide such enticing incentives, even small gestures such as remote working once a week or funding for further education, can have a positive effect on staff retention.

 If employers create a positive working environment and openly express (through actions and words) that they understand and care about their top talent, retaining top talent becomes a relatively uncomplicated task.